elasticio/elasticio.github.io/content/_guides/passthrough-feature.md

 #### Step 2

-In the second stept we use [Google Spreadsheet](/components/gspreadsheet-v2/) component that accesses the Orders table and retrieves data for all Orders.
+In the second step we use [Google Spreadsheet](/components/gspreadsheet-v2/) component that accesses the Orders table and retrieves data for all Orders.

 >**Please Note:** With the function Emit Behaviour - Emit Individually, we have the ability to immediately divide the received array of Orders into individual messages and work with each message individually in the next step